celiachintara/Slothful-Slingshot/README.md

 To make it easier to calculate the distance between starting point, finish point, and cata -pults, we use the coordinate plane.
 The location of these points can be represented by coordinate points which represented as (x, y).

+To read fully about details of our program, We have already made pdf file that can be accessed above.
+The pdf file itself contains explanation and also observation of our program.